nshireme/job-workflow/README.md

 # automate-workflow
-Create a parent folder and subfolder based on the company name and job title, and copy a fresh copy of your cover letter and resume.
+Creates the approiate folders and copies a fresh copy of your cover letter and resume.

 * [Prerequisites](#prerequisites)
 * [Setup](#setup)